 In 2010, one of our students was ranked first among 6407 candidates for a position of Junior Environmental Analyst (Biology) at Petrobrás.
 Also, several of our students have been ranked first place or got good placements in highly competitive public competitions, including for UFSC technical administrative positions, for graduate programs and for positions in government agencies (FATMA, Public Health Department, Federal Police, IBAMA, among others).

 UFSC Biological Sciences graduates complete the courses with a solid academic background and a broad academic profile.
 The vast internship opportunities since the early stages of the program ensure students a solid scientific education and the possibility to choose among various areas of work.
 The teaching degree also provides students with a solid educational base and education-specific internships which contribute to their teacher training in Biology.

 Learn more about the Biology Program by watching this video (in Portuguese):

-Program Length: Bacharelado: 9 semesters (4 and a half years) Licenciatura: 10 semesters (5 years)
+9 semesters (4 and a half years) or 10 semesters (5 years) for the teaching degree

 The Automotive Engineering program will give graduates a systemic view of automotive engineering to prepare for a career in planning, design, construction, maintenance and disposal of automotive systems such as automobiles, trucks, buses, motorcycles and other road vehicles, whether self-propelled, conventional or special.
 Graduates can also work in interdisciplinary areas of engineering, such as mechanical, electrical, production, mechatronics, metallurgical, materials, transportation and logistics, and infrastructure, all related to automotive engineering.